 The student who plans to apply for admission to a credential program needs to become familiar with the eligibility requirements as stated in the College catalog which is current at the time he expects to be admitted to a credential program.
 Admission to the College does not imply admission to a credential program.
 To apply for admission to a credential program, a student must be eligible for admission to the College, must not be on academic probation, and must have an accumulative grade point average of 2.25 (C+) or a 2.50 grade point average in his most recent 45 quarter units of course work.
-Any deviation from this grade point standard will be considered only when the student files an official petition form (CAC-4) presenting compensating factors and supporting verification.
+Any deviation from this grade point standard will be considered by the Director only when the student files an official petition form (CAP-4) presenting compensating factors and supporting verification.

-Preliminary registration with the Credentials Office is made by the student no later than the second week of the quarter prior to seeking enrollment in his first credential course(s).
-At that time, a Credentials Admissions Program (CAP) folder is initiated.
-This folder includes the following information that is to be completed by the student prior to eligibility for enrollment:
+Preliminary registration with the Credentials Secretary is made by the student no later than the second week of the quarter prior to seeking enrollment in his first foundations course(s).
+At that time, a Credentials